shunjilin/UdacityCarNDAdvancedLaneLines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color (HLS) and gradient (sobel in x-axis) thresholds to generate a binary image.
+I used a combination of RGB and HLS thresholds to get a binary image that identifies the yellow and white lines.
 The thresholds were fine tuned to create clear lane lines with minimal noise on the test images for ./project_video.mp4.
 Here's an example of my output for this step:

 ![alt text][image3]